 - Lucile Packard Children’s Hospital (LPCH),

-- the Veterans Administration Palo Alto Health Care Services (VAPAHCS) and
+- Veterans Administration Palo Alto Health Care Services (VAPAHCS) and

-- the Palo Alto Institute for Research and Education (PAIRE).
+- Palo Alto Veterans Institute for Research (PAVIR).

 Most IRB members are affiliated with these institutions.
 Each IRB is comprised of Stanford University faculty members, students and community members.
 IRBs are also mandated to include non-scientific members and members not affiliated with the institutions listed above.

-To help you get started, please see the following resources:
+To help you get started with the IRB process, visit